Generating Empathetic Responses by Looking Ahead the User's Sentiment: Methodology

-Considering a conversation between a user and the system, we can represent a dialogue as an alternating sequence between the two as such: [$u_1$, $s_1$, $u_2$, $s_2$, $\cdots$, $u_t$, $s_t$], where $u$ and $s$ denote the utterances from the user and system, respectively.
-Our policy model, the Seq2Seq generator~\cite{sutskever2014sequence} takes flattened dialogue context of 2 turns, [$s_i$; $u_{i+1}$] as input and outputs response $s_{i+1}$.
-Then the reward function predicts the sentiment of the next user utterance $u_{i+2}$, and reinforces the policy based on the score.
-In short, our model consists of a policy model which is a pre-trained Seq2Seq generator, and a pre-trained sentiment predictor as the reward model.
+Considering a conversation between a user and the system, we can represent an input dialogue history as an alternating sequence of turns between the two parties as such: $x = [u^1; s^1; u^2; s^2; \cdots; u^T]$, where $T$ is the number of user/system turns and $u^*$ and $s^*$ denote user and system utterances, respectively.
+The turns in $x$ are flattened as a single sequence of words: $x = [w^1, w^2, \cdots, w^N]$, where $N$ is the number of words in the dialog history.
+Subsequently, we denote the true output system response $s^{T}$ towards the input $x$ as $y$ and the prediction as $\hat{y}$, where $y$ and $\hat{y}$ are both sequences of words.
+We also denote $d$ as the dimensionality of the encoder and decoder, and $V$ as the size of the vocabulary.